blueboxd/chromium-legacy/README.md

 This project is automatically built twice a day (00:00 and 12:00 JST) if no issues occurred.
 And note, uploaded without any tests, thus there is no guarantee for launching or proper operation.
-It's recommended to find and use stable build for daily use.
+It's recommended to find and use a stable build for daily use.

 ## working properly